Physics-50/Module-2/docs/week2.md

 + The plot used to determine the wavelength of your laser.
 This plot must include the uncertainties of your data points and a line of best fit that has been determined with a weighted fit.
 As always, make sure to include units on your axis labels.
 You will be asked to upload this plot 3 times.
 You should upload the same plot each time.
 You do not need to write a caption.

-+ A link to a spreadsheet with your experimental data.
++ A link to your assigned Google Sheets spreadsheet with your experimental data and analysis.

 + The slope you obtained from your plot, including the uncertainty.
+Do not round, as this is not a final result.

 + The wavelength you have determined for your laser, with uncertainty.
+This is a final result, so follow guidelines for significant figures.

 + A list of the parameters you reset between each $$x$$ measurement.